TomboFry/hyperlight/README.md

 ## No Admin Panel

-Hey, every piece of software has its problems, this has one that you could consider intentional.
-There's no admin panel to write posts and change settings - all configuration must be done manually.
-However, all this requires is changing one file (`config.php`) with the values you want.
+As there's no admin panel, compared to other popular blogs/CMSes, to change your site config and write posts/pages you'll need to manually edit files.
 As a result, this means you will have to upload images manually and link to them yourself, too.

-I do plan on adding this feature at some point.